bwsw/cloudstack-ui/docs/source/CSUI-Storage.rst

 .. figure:: _static/Storage_Create_ResizeDisk.png

-Click "Create" to save the settings and create the new volume.
+Click "CREATE" to save the settings and create the new volume.
 You will see the drive appears in the list.

 .. figure:: _static/Storage_Created1.png

-Click "Cancel" to drop all the settings.
+Click "CANCEL" to drop all the settings.
 The drive will not be created then.

 .. _Storage_Info: